DejaVuMan/DejaVuMan/README.md

 * Developing an app for file encryption that is cross-compatible on mobile devices with <a href="https://github.com/DejaVuMan/FileEncApp">C# and Xamarin</a>
 * Assisting in development of popular open-source Minecraft mods and plugins
 * Learning how to develop software in C for embedded systems and microcontrollers
+* <a href="https://github.com/DejaVuMan/Jpeg-Reverse-Engineering">Reverse engineering</a> the base JPEG standard in an OOP language such as Java